aychtang/prolog-beginner-guide/guide.md

 XS = [1, 2, 3].
 ```

+Notice how in the first evaluation where there is a List returned with only two elements inside, it is shown as `[1 | 2]`, this is because Lists can be represented and unified as the head and tail of the list.
+Lists can be represented `[head|tail]` where `head` will be the first element of the list, and `tail` will be the remaining elements of the list.

+The second `XS` value could be rewritten as [1|[2,3]]

 #### Recursion with lists

-Lists can be represented and unified as the head and tail of the list.
-You can define a parameter that takes a list type as `[head | tail]` where `head` will be the first element of the list, and `tail` will be the remaining elements of the list.

 In order to recurse a list in Prolog you must first define the base case to ensure it terminates, and then you can write the recusive logic in another rule definition that has `head` or `tail` values.